SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 These three methods have been incorporated into the game logic within the ``play`` method above, and are called when a new game starts, a new turn begins, or the game ends.

-Because the ``delegate`` property is an optional ``DiceGameDelegate``, the ``play`` method first checks to see if the optional property has a value before calling each method.
+Because the ``delegate`` property is an *optional* ``DiceGameDelegate``, the ``play`` method uses optional chaining each time it calls a method on the delegate.
-In each case, it passes the ``SnakesAndLadders`` instance as a parameter to the delegate method.
+If the ``delegate`` property is nil, these delegate calls fail gracefully and without error.
+If the ``delegate`` property is non-nil, the delegate methods are called, and are passed the ``SnakesAndLadders`` instance as a parameter.

+..
+TODO: add a cross-reference to optional chaining here.

 This next example shows a class called ``DiceGameTracker``, which adopts the ``DiceGameDelegate`` protocol: